pluralsight/guides/published/big-data/distributed-graph-computation-as-simple-as-it-gets-with-apache-storm/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/d886e691-a2e6-48a6-abb9-0ca4b492e44b.png)

-While it may seem rather laborious to understand, this structure is exactly what gives us the ability to distribute our logical computation graph among various physical machines, processes and threads, allowing our storm cluster to conserve our logical computational integrity in case of hardware failures.
+While it may seem rather laborious to understand, this structure is exactly what gives us the ability to distribute our logical computation graph among various physical machines, processes and threads, allowing our storm cluster to **conserve our logical computational integrity** in case of hardware failures.

-For example, if a worker dies, we (as the master node) will assign its work to another worker node.
+A worker dies?
+No problem - we (the master node) will assign its work to another worker node.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/63601eef-c9dc-4751-8f8c-51941df6a103.png)